tedkim88/kdj-repo/README.md

 Built with React and TypeScript on the frontend and Express.js on the backend, the app uses WebSocket for seamless, real-time communication between users.

 ## 🚀 Key Features
-- 🔐 JWT-based user authentication (login/register)
+-  JWT-based user authentication (login/register)
-- 💬 Real-time messaging using WebSocket
+-  Real-time messaging using WebSocket
-- 📱 Responsive and modern UI with Tailwind CSS
+-  Responsive and modern UI with Tailwind CSS
-- 🗃️ MongoDB for persistent storage of users and messages
+-  MongoDB for persistent storage of users and messages
-- 🧱 Clean code structure with organized component and service layers
+-  Clean code structure with organized component and service layers (Service - Controller Separated)

-## 🌟 Highlights
-- ✅ Hands-on experience implementing real-time communication
-- 🔄 Frontend-backend integration with proper error handling
-- 🔒 Emphasis on secure authentication and user-friendly interface

 ---------------------------------------